HOP VALLEY TRAIL

 After a fairly steep and rocky final downhill, we arrive at the floor of the valley.
 For the next several miles, there is no official trail; just follow the paths of use down the valley.
 The head of the valley is fairly swampy, then it turns into a flowing creek with the help of a stream coming from a side canyon to the east.
 The scenery here is quite beautiful, but there are cow droppings everywhere, several unavoidable muddy stream crossings, and you are likely to have several live bovine encounters.
 Keep in mind that although the water appears to be nice and clear, it is contaminated with cattle feces.
 Several canyons to the east beckon for random exploration if you have the time and energy.

 After leaving the streambed, the trail leads up through a beautiful forested section, then offers a wonderful little viewpoint to Gregory Butte and the Kolob formations to the north.
 The trail makes a final descent to join up with the La Verkin Creek Trail.
-If your destination is the Kolob Arch, head left (west) on the La Verkin Creek Trail for a quarter of a mile to the spur trail to the Kolob Arch (roundtrip one mile).
-Remember that the La Verkin Creek Trail is roughly 1000-feet lower in elevation than the Hop Valley Trailhead, so the return hike will take a bit more effort.
+If your destination is the Kolob Arch, head left (west) on the La Verkin Creek Trail for a quarter of a mile to the spur trail to the Kolob Arch.

 Campsite Descriptions: